When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Celebrating an Exceptional Teacher

-Having a good teacher can make all the difference.
-When seven kids are put together in Mr. Terupt’s class, only he can encourage them to enjoy their schooling experience.
-He’s not your typical teacher; he does what he can to encourage each child’s unique abilities.
+A good teacher makes all the difference.
+When seven varied kids land in Mr. Terupt’s class, only he can bring them together.
+He isn’t a typical teacher; he encourages each child’s unique abilities.

-But when Mr. Terupt is involved in a horrible accident, can his students remember the important lessons he taught them?
-Or will they revert to their old ways?
+But when Mr. Terupt is involved in a horrible accident, can his students remember the lessons he taught them?
+It is a touching school story told from multiple perspectives.

 Product Specs